 In the Czech Republic, criminal law and civil law are two very different branches of the legal order.
 Whereas civil law is part of private law, criminal law is part of public law and both branches are distinguished mainly by special methods of legal regulation.
 The main goal of the former, i.e., compensation for damage, is followed by Private law a part of which is the law of responsibility for compensation of damage, i.e., tort law.
 In general, the main goal of tort law is to achieve an equality of the existing interests.

 Criminal law is focused on prevention of criminal behaviour.
 It is based on the principle of officiality, i.e., the goals of criminal law are pursued through the activities of the public prosecutor aimed at punishing (natural or legal) persons.
 The legal regulation of criminal law is contained in the Criminal Code.
 There is also a difference between criminal procedure and civil procedure: the criminal procedure has its legislative grounds in the Criminal Procedure Code.
 The basic activity leading to achieving the aims of the private law is in the hands of an injured private individual.
 The tort law allows the injured person to obtain compensation through a civil action in a civil court.
-The legal regulation of civil procedure is codified in Act No. 99/1963 Coll., Civil Procedure Code, fundamentally changed for the last time by Act 293/2013 Coll.
+The legal regulation of civil procedure is codified in Act No. 99/1963 Coll., Civil Procedure Code, fundamentally changed for the last time by Act 293/2013 Coll. and by the Act No 296/2017 Coll.

 Nevertheless, also within criminal procedure the injured person is permitted to obtain compensation as the result of the so-called adhesive procedure, i.e., on the basis of a special action brought by the victim of a criminal offence eligible for compensation through tort law.
 The victim can, through the ‘adhesive procedure’, seek compensation for damage as the part of the criminal procedure which is focused mainly on a criminal sanction.